UMD-DSA-SWE/web-UMDSA-drupal_theme_umd_terp_mod/README.md

+# Changes
+This is a customized version of the theme to address specific minor issues listed below

+-

 # About UMD Terp Theme

 UMD Terp is the base theme for all UMD drupal 8 projects.
 It combines UMD approved elements and functionality, into a modified bootstrap theme.
 It is best used alongside the [UMD Terp Base Module](https://github.com/UMD-Digital/umd_terp_base), which provides a suite of modules, and configuration to make this theme work as designed.
 It is also designed to integrate the [UMD Schoolwide Header](https://github.com/UMD-Digital/umd_schoolwide_header).